-Yuka Saso became an overnight sensation at the Asian Games in 2018.
-In this exclusive interview, the 19-year-old talks about her ambitious goals and how she's inspired by Rory McIlroy.
+Yuka Saso became the first Filipino/a golfer to win a major tournament as she clinched the US Open.
+In this exclusive interview last year, the 19-year-old talks about her ambitious goals and how she's inspired by Rory McIlroy.

 "Golf was all I had," says Yuka Saso, who's blazing a trail for Filipino golf.

-"I was born in Philippines, I grew up there," the 19-year-old told Olympic Channel.
+"I was born in Philippines, I grew up there," the 19-year-old told olympic.com last year.
 "But we moved to Japan when I was four or five."

 "I couldn't speak Japanese and I didn't have any friends so my dad brought me to the driving range, to the golf course, that's the only thing that I did."